Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: Construction of the initial surfaces

 \section{Construction of the initial surfaces}

 In the construction of the desingularizing surfaces, we did not unbalance or bend the inner and outer wings so attaching them to a disk and plane respectively is straightforward.
 For the top and bottom wings, the story is more complicated.
-In the case of minimal surfaces, coaxial catenoids form a two parameter family of minimal surfaces whose embeddings depend smoothly on the parameters, so when the desired tangent direction of a gluing wing is changed, one has the flexibility of attaching a catenoid close to the original one.
-To get flexibility in this construction, we consider the sphere as a member of a family of self-shrinking surfaces.
+In the case of minimal surfaces, coaxial catenoids form a two parameter family of minimal surfaces whose embeddings depend smoothly on the parameters.
+When the desired tangent direction of a gluing wing is changed, one has the flexibility of attaching a catenoid close to the original one.
+To get flexibility in this construction, we have to consider the sphere of radius $\sqrt 2$ as a member of a family of self-shrinking surfaces and not as a member of a family of spheres.
 Note that in \cite{kapouleas;embedded-minimal-surfaces}, Kapouleas had invariance for reflection across planes only, so he used a two-parameter family of initial configurations.
 Since we have an additional symmetry (invariance under rotation of $180^{\circ}$ around the $x$-axis), the family of self-shrinking surfaces depends on one parameter only.